 The Verata goat is known primarily for its unique, twisted horns.
 They are found mostly in Vera, Spain.
 There are about 17,000 Verata goats in Spain today.
 Like most breeds produced for meat, they are quite durable and strong.
 They can survive in all climates.
 They also are easy for farmers to manage.
 They can find food sourced instinctively and adapt well.

-These goats are on the small side and reach about 7- centimeters tall and weigh 70 killograms.
+These goats are on the small side and reach about 7- centimeters tall and weigh 70 kilograms.
 They are dark in color (black or brown), and even 40% of the does have beards.

 Under proper conditions, the Verata goat can breed prolifically.
 A farmer can expect three kids every two years.
 When this does happen, a farmer can expect the goat to produce milk for 175 days and produce about 150 liters.
 When used for meat, kids will be ready at around 45 days old.

-Goats are not only adorable and typically friendly animals, they are also tasty and healthy.
+Goats are not only adorable and typically friendly animals, but they are also tasty and healthy.

 The milk is easier for digestion, and the meat is lean.
 Goat produces a unique flavor as well, resulting in special tasting milk and additional products.